noypearl/Gymnaskillazy/README.md

 ```

-The rest is uploading to AWS LAMBDA and adding a Gateway for the Telegram bot.
+The rest is uploading to AWS LAMBDA, adding a Gateway for the Telegram bot and configuring a webhook for the telegram bot so that the Lambda will get & process every new message.

 Good luck!